eusholli/li-article-agent/README.md

 --quiet, -q              Suppress progress messages
 ```

-**REACT Features**: The system automatically analyzes your draft and determines whether web research would enhance the article.
-When beneficial, it searches for relevant context using the Tavily API and integrates findings into the generation process.
+**Fast RAG Features**: The system automatically analyzes your draft using DSPy to extract optimal search queries.
+When beneficial, it uses high-performance async search with Tavily API to gather relevant context and intelligently packs it for optimal token usage.

 ## Configuration